 You set up Terms and Conditions in the Platform UI.
-For more information, see see Configure Terms and Conditions in the Platform Self-Service Guide.
+For more information, see Terms & Conditions in the platform documentation.

-This node is used in a registration tree, or combined with the "Terms and Conditions Decision Node" in a progressive profile or login tree.
+This node is used in a registration tree, or combined with the Terms and Conditions Decision node in a progressive profile or login tree.

-Note that there is no failure path for this node: the user must accept the Terms and Conditions in order to proceed:
+Note that there is no failure path for this node.
+The user must accept the Terms and Conditions in order to proceed:

-In a progressive profile tree, the Accept Terms and Conditions node is used after the "Terms and Conditions Decision Node".
+In a progressive profile tree, the Accept Terms and Conditions node is used after the Terms and Conditions Decision node.
 If the user has not accepted the latest version of the Terms and Conditions, they are taken to a page notifying them that proceeding indicates accepting the current Terms and Conditions.